-- The Organization engages the representatives of local communities or Indigenous Peoples who will ensure exchange of information with members of the local communities or Indigenous Peoples. - 2) In collaboration with relevant stakeholders, local communities, and/or Indigenous Peoples, the significant sites and resources essential for meeting their primary needs are mapped and identified. - 3) Where possible, The Organization takes into consideration the interests and necessities of the local community or Indigenous Peoples in carrying out its management activities, recording their proposals and solutions to matters in dispute.
+- The Organization engages the representatives of local communities or Indigenous Peoples who will ensure exchange of information with members of the local communities or Indigenous Peoples. - 2) In collaboration with affected rights holders and affected and interested stakeholders, local communities, and/or Indigenous Peoples, the significant sites and resources essential for meeting their primary needs are mapped and identified. - 3) Where possible, The Organization takes into consideration the interests and necessities of the local community or Indigenous Peoples in carrying out its management activities, recording their proposals and solutions to matters in dispute.

-The engagement of local communities or Indigenous Peoples is assessed on a regular basis in cooperation with affected stakeholders.
+The engagement of local communities or Indigenous Peoples is assessed on a regular basis in cooperation with affected rights holders and affected and interested stakeholders.
 Local communities or Indigenous Peoples are given the opportunity to contribute to the drafting of monitoring measures, including frequency and intensity of the monitoring.